-A. The state records administrator shall provide for publication of a New Mexico register at least twice a month.
+A. The state records administrator shall provide, if economically feasible, for development and publication of a New Mexico register at least twice a month after January 1, 1990.
 The New Mexico register shall be published in such a way as to minimize the cost to the state.
 To accomplish this, the state records administrator is authorized to provide for charges for subscriptions and for publication of notice and other items, including advertising, in the register.

-- B. The New Mexico register shall be the official publication for all notices of rule makings and filings of adopted rules, including emergency rules, by agencies. - (1) The register shall include the full text of any adopted rules, including emergency rules.
-Proposed rules may be published in full or in part at the discretion of the issuing agency. - (2) Upon request of an issuing agency, the state records administrator may determine that publication in the register of the full text of an adopted rule would be unduly cumbersome, expensive or otherwise inexpedient, and may publish instead a synopsis of the adopted rule and a statement that a copy of the rule is available from the issuing agency. - C. The New Mexico register shall be available by subscription and single copy purchase to any person, including agencies of the executive, judicial and legislative branches of state government and its political subdivisions, at a reasonable charge approved by the state records administrator.
-The administrator may authorize distribution of a certain number of copies of the register without charge to agencies or political subdivisions as deemed economically feasible and appropriate. - D. The New Mexico register may include a summary or the text of any governor's executive order, a summary, listing or the text of any attorney general's opinion, a calendar listing the date, time and place of all or selected agency rule-making hearings, a list of gubernatorial appointments of state officials and board and commission members or other material related to administrative law and practice. - E. The state records administrator shall adopt and promulgate rules necessary for the implementation and administration of this section.
+- B. The New Mexico register shall be the official publication for all notices of rule makings and filings of adopted rules, including emergency rules, by agencies.
+The register may include the text of any or all proposed rules and adopted rules, including emergency rules, in full or in part at the discretion and agreement of the issuing agency and the state records administrator. - C. The New Mexico register shall be available by subscription and single copy purchase to any person, including agencies of the executive, judicial and legislative branches of state government and its political subdivisions, at a reasonable charge approved by the state records administrator.
+The administrator may authorize distribution of a certain number of copies of the register without charge to agencies or political subdivisions as it deems economically feasible and appropriate.

+D. The New Mexico register may include a summary or the text of any governor's executive order, a summary, listing or the text of any attorney general's opinion, a calendar listing the date, time and place of all or selected agency rule-making hearings, a list of gubernatorial appointments of state officials and board and commission members or other material related to administrative law and practice.

+E. The state records administrator shall adopt and promulgate rules necessary for the implementation and administration of this section.